DuPage and Will County Catholic Charities assistance programs.

 Bill paying resources are offered for seniors and elderly.
 Qualified Will and Dupage County senior citizens can access money management services and other aid to low-income older persons who have difficulty budgeting, paying routine bills and keeping track of overall financial matters.

 Information and Assistance is offered, and case managers can refer people to state of Illinois and federal government programs such as section 8, LIHEAP, and other public aid.
 Case managers from the Catholic Charities, Diocese of Joliet and neighboring centers can provide information and advice about the many services and government benefits available to older adults and families with children.
 Client advocacy and intervention services are also offered.
-More Illinois public assistance.
+More information on Illinois public assistance.

 Care Coordination Services can offer frail, older adults and their family’s services to maximize the independence in their current home or apartment.
 Programs can help seniors address any needs for assistance with meal preparation, personal care, transportation, housekeeping, overall environment and emotional well-being.
 Programs can help link seniors in Illinois with services and benefits that help maintain their independence and long term dignity.